Rudolph the Red-Nosed Reindeer: Stop-motion animation television special (1964) and sequels (1976–1979)

-Perhaps the most well-known version of all the Rudolph adaptations is New York-based Rankin/Bass Productions' Christmas television special in 1964.
+Perhaps the most well-known version of all the Rudolph adaptations is the New York-based Rankin/Bass Productions' Christmas television special from 1964.
 Filmed in stop-motion "Animagic" at Tadahito Mochinaga's MOM Productions in Tokyo, Japan, with the screenplay written by Romeo Muller and all sound recordings (with supervision by Bernard Cowan) done at the RCA studios in Toronto, Ontario, Canada, the show premiered on NBC.
 As the producers of the special, Arthur Rankin, Jr. and Jules Bass, only had the song as source material and did not have a copy of the original book, they interpolated an original story around the central narrative of the song, one that differed from the book.
 This re-telling chronicles Rudolph's social rejection among his peers and his decision to run away from home.
 Rudolph is accompanied by a similarly outcast elf named Hermey, who skipped elf practice to become a dentist, along with a loud, boisterous, eager prospector named Yukon Cornelius who was in search of wealth.
-Additional original characters include Rudolph's love interest, Clarice; the antagonistic "Abominable Snow Monster of the North"; and, as narrator, Sam the living Snowman, voiced by Burl Ives.
+Additional original characters include Rudolph's love interest, Clarice; the Bumble, an abominable snow monster; and, as narrator, Sam, the Living Snowman, voiced by Burl Ives.

-In the 1964 stop-motion movie, Rudolph is born to Donner the reindeer and Donner's wife.
+Rudolph is born to Donner the reindeer and Donner's wife.
 He is discovered by Santa to have a shiny, glowing red nose.
-For a while he hides this quality that makes him different, but when his nose is discovered and he is ostracized, Rudolph runs away with Hermey, an elf who also considers himself a misfit.
-On their aimless journey, they run into Yukon Cornelius, and attempt to stay away from the Bumble, a huge abominable snow monster.
+For a while he hides this quality that makes him different, but when his nose is discovered and he is ostracized, Rudolph runs away with Hermey.
+On their aimless journey, they run into Yukon Cornelius and attempt to stay away from the Bumble.
 Their journey leads them to the Island of Misfit Toys, where sentient but unorthodox toys go when they are abandoned by their owners.
 When Rudolph returns, he discovers his family went to look for him and must be rescued.
-Then Santa announces that due to bad weather Christmas must be cancelled.
+Then Santa announces that because of bad weather Christmas must be canceled.
 Santa changes his mind when he notices Rudolph's red nose and asks Rudolph to lead the sleigh team, which he happily accepts.